reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

   auto: 0074-stack
 ---

 “CORS” stands for Cross-Origin Resource Sharing.
-It is a protocol that enables Javascripts running in browsers to connect to APIs and other web resources like fonts, media, images, etc from multiple origins.
+It is a protocol that enables JavaScripts running in browsers to connect to APIs and other web resources like fonts, media, images, etc from multiple origins.

 In this article, we will understand the following aspects about CORS:
-- Cross-origin resource sharing (CORS) protocol or standard
+- Cross-Origin resource sharing (CORS) protocol or standard
 - Different types of CORS requests
 - Important CORS headers like the `Origin` and `Access-Control-Allow-Origin`
 - Some examples of security vulnerabilities caused by CORS misconfigurations